-I recently published an article in Poynter examining systemic barriers in the journalism industry that drive low-income reporters out, and spearheaded a data investigation for CBS Boston about the distribution of Paycheck Protection Program loans in Boston.
-I am also a recipient of ProPublica’s 2021 Diversity Scholarship.
+During the spring of 2021, I published an article in Poynter examining systemic barriers in the journalism industry that drive low-income reporters out, and spearheaded a data investigation for CBS Boston about the distribution of Paycheck Protection Program loans in Boston.
+I was also a recipient of ProPublica’s 2021 Diversity Scholarship.

-During my semester as editor-in-chief of BU’s award-winning independent newspaper The Daily Free Press, my staff published more than 1,000 stories.
+Throughout my fall 2020 semester as editor-in-chief of BU’s award-winning independent newspaper The Daily Free Press, my staff published more than 1,000 stories.
 We broke news on and investigated BU’s campus reopening throughout the COVID-19 pandemic.
 In the midst of this, I also led the FreeP’s coverage of the 2020 presidential election, localizing national stories to bring value to our readers.

 When the pandemic first hit, I remained in Boston while BU’s campus emptied out to cover the reverberations.
 I told the stories of students stranded in near-empty dorms, as well as of local businesses who suffered the sudden loss of college customers.